|

 killed by men.)

-The lives of many thousands of western men are
+The lives of many thousands of western men are also lost every year as a result

-lost every year as a result of their governments neglecting to provide them with
+of their governments neglecting to provide them with proper health

-fund the health concerns of women.
-In fact, in the UK, about eight times as much
+health concerns of women.
+In fact, in the UK,

-money is spent on women's health issues than on men's.
+about eight times as much money is spent on specific female health issues as

 But the deaths of 120 women